eaggy/zindi/RMB_CPI_nowcasting_challenge/README.md

 The folder `cpi_submission_zindi/`:

-`downloader.py` - main script to download the newest SARB and StatsSA data from internet and save as CSV-files. **IMPORTANT!
-Do not run this script during the verification of submitted solution.
-Instead, use provided files, which were downloaded on the submission day.**
+`downloader.py` - main script to download the newest SARB and StatsSA data from the internet and save it as CSV-files. **IMPORTANT!
+Do not run this script during the verification of the submitted solution.
+Instead, use the provided files, which were downloaded on the submission day.**

 `environment.yml` - conda environment